manni8436/Legend-of-the-Greek-Gods/testing.md

 * Only height has been set on images as to maintain the correct aspect ratio.

 ### RETURNING USER

+#### To gather information for projects.

+* The site has detailed information.
+* All information is clear and easy to read.

+#### To recommend the site to friends and family.

+* To show interesting content and fun facts.
+* To show images of the different gods.

 #### To get in contact with us

+* Navigation bar is visible at the top of each page.
 * Site layout allows familar users of the site to find the contact us page.